 Inspection Requirements.

 Verify that the licensee has conducted audits or self assessments in the area of Environmental Protection and is in compliance with license requirements, if applicable.

 Inspection Guidance.

 Determine if the licensee is required to conduct audits or self assessments.
 Select internal or contracted audits performed and review audit results.
 Evaluate if the audit is identifying reoccurring issues, repeat findings, or trends.
 Determine whether there was a written plan for the audit and if the audit adequately reviewed the audited area.
 Determine whether systems are being implemented to inform management of audit and inspection results for review and action.
 Determine if safety-significant audit findings are being tracked through completion by the corrective action program, if required.
 Verify that safety-significant audit findings are addressed in a timely manner.
 Determine whether appropriate corrective actions were taken whenever deficiencies were found and whether the licensee verified the effectiveness of the corrective action.

 Review the annual ALARA report.
 Determine if special attention was given in the audits and program reviews conducted to determine that effluents released were ALARA.
 Determine whether there were provisions for an ongoing review of effluent control and environmental monitoring results.

-Determine , how the licensee ensures the effectiveness of audits.
+Determine through interviews, how the licensee ensures the effectiveness of audits.
 Determine if the licensee uses contractor audits, the use of a secondary (or follow-up) audit system on a periodic basis, and if the audit was conducted by a member of management or a senior technician not directly responsible for the program audited.
 Review the licensee’s process for placing a company that supplies analytical services on their approved vendors list.
 Licensees may utilize the services of a contractor to support their effluent analysis program.
 Under these circumstances verify that the licensee has established mechanisms to periodically evaluate the performance of contractor firms.
 These measures may include independent audits performed by the licensee or other qualified companies.
 Additionally, purchase requisitions for contract services may be reviewed to ensure that appropriate performance standards and criteria were included in the scope of the contract.
 This could include critical attributes such as the lower limit of detection or minimum detection level required to be achieved for a given sample media.
 Finances should not be discussed.

 Event Review.